Hello and welcome to VK5MRD, (Formally VK5FDMR)

 I am also active on SSTV using MMSSTV on 14.230MHz or 28.680MHz.

 Speaking of 10m.
 The band has been in excellent shape for quite some time now.Here are a few video`s on youtube recorded by Penn G0VQY and Ian G0UWK and the third recorded by myself VK5MRD.
 The fourth is from UR3CTB.
 The thing about Penn`s video is that I was basically whispering into my mic as everyone was asleep at my house.
 I am quite impressed at how well the audio sounded with all things considered (100 watts, hand mic, whispering and a 5 element mono band yagi).
-The next two video`s recorded are OE8SKQ and ZL1AZT both on 10m, the ZL1AZT video was recorded on my new Samsung Galaxy SII mobile phone with fullHD.
+Next OE8SKQ on 10m, recorded on my new Samsung Galaxy SII mobile phone with fullHD.
+The following video is a great contact with Z81B from South Sudan on 10m.

 The above youtube video is of the new Icom 7410 reviewed by the ARRL for the QST magazine October 2011.
 It is an awsome radio and one that fits right at home in my shack.